Banging Toolbox

 Jigsaws are so easy to use that even children can use them as long as an adult supervises them.

 Because the saw typically rests on the work surface, you don’t need a lot of pressure to keep it in place.
-There is also little risk of injury because hands and fingers are positioned far from the blade.
+There is a little risk of injury because hands and fingers are positioned far from the blade.

 What more can it do?